bgtti/blog_flask/README.md

 ---

 ## Project overview
-This project is composed of a blog and blog management interface with for multiple user classes.
+This project is composed of a blog and blog management interface with multiple user classes.
 Different user tasks can perform different tasks in the blog.
 Information about the code and technical aspects can be found in the <a href="#code-overview">code overview</a> section.

 A quick overview of user types: